dccxix/coine.rs/Pages/Jonas_Schnelli.md

 ## Quotes

 > Who would regulate the regulators?
-And who would regulate the regulator’s regulator?
+And who would regulate the regulator’s regulator?[4]

 ## Further Reading and Useful Links